 Pike Casting Lures:

-Top-Water fishing for Northern Pike with a Hedon Spook is an art form that seems to have been lost and needs to be carried on to the younger generation.
-There is no fishing method for Pike that is more exciting then Working the surface with a Spook and getting those Monster Pike splashing at the surface.
+Top-water fishing for Northern Pike with a Hedon Spook is an art form that seems to have been lost and needs to be carried on to the younger generation.
+There is no fishing method for Pike that is more exciting than Working the surface with a Spook and getting those Monster Pike splashing at the surface.
 Over the years I have seen people try to fish with Spooks and they just can't get it right so we are going to show you the most exciting Pike fishing method known.
-Since I have not seen anyone beside myself use a Spook since the early 80s, I think it's time we get people back into them.
+Since I have not seen anyone besides myself use a Spook since the early 80s, I think it's time we get people back into them.

 Start to reel in slowly at a constant speed.
 While reeling in you have to jerk your rod every second.
 When you jerk your rod, the Spook will slide to one side.
 When you jerk it again, it should slide to the other side in a crisscrossing motion.
 You have to get a rhythm going.
-As you are reeling in, your Spook splashes from side-to side and this drives the Pike crazy.
+As you are reeling in, your Spook splashes from side to side and this drives the Pike crazy.

 Please Note: Fish in the north avoid artificial scents.
 Use unscented rubbers and do not put scent on your lures.
 Wash your lures before you head north if you have ever used artificial scents.
 Salted grubs work great!

 Northern Pike photo gallery at 7 Lakes Wilderness Camps.